 Sell Franklin Silver Half Dollars & Check Value

 Sell Franklin silver half dollars minted between 1948 and 1963 to our company and happily receive the best possible price.
-Today, we can pay you a whopping $8.92 per coin – even for scratched or damaged Franklin silver coins.
-This deal is unbeatable and unlimited available.
+Today, we can pay you a whopping $7.71 per coin – even for scratched or damaged Franklin silver coins.

-reDollar.com is honored for being the best place to sell coins and precious metals.
-We serve the entire US providing our customers selling kits or fully insured shipping labels to get their silver coins and other valuables to our laboratory.
-Every single selling transaction receives most attention and will be handled professionally supervised from one of our experts.
+reDollar.com is honored to be the best place to sell coins and precious metals.
+We serve the entire US, providing our customers selling kits and fully insured shipping labels to get their silver coins and other valuables to our laboratory.
+Every single selling transaction receives our focused attention and is handled professionally, supervised by one of our experts.
 Sell Franklin silver half dollars with us and become another fully satisfied seller.